 2020 dates and tickets

-The last festival took place from Monday, June 24 to Wednesday, July 10, with tickets to the individual events available through the links provided at the festival website.
+The 2020 jazz festival runs from June 25th to July 11th, with tickets to the individual events eventually available through the links provided at the festival website.

 Prices will depend, of course, on the concert.
 If you want a flavour of the festival without buying a ticket, a couple of outdoor performances are usually free.